liam-rocket/rca-demo/Firebase/m2_firebase_repo copy/README.md

 5. Choose existing project (if failed, run `firebase login --reauth`)
 6. Public directory ? -> build
 7. Configure as a single-page app ? -> y
+   Set up automatic builds and deploys with GitHub? -> N
 8. Add the below in the firebase.json

    ```{